dgroomes/aws-playground/README.md

   AWS 'layers', and then also layer in your program onto it."
 Low reward in my opinion.
 * I'm surprised that AWS Lambda doesnt' support Java 17 in May 2022, when Java 17 has been out for ever 6 months and it has been known for a few years that Java 17 was going to be an LTS release.
+* I'm a bit annoyed that I have to forego a traditional HTTP toolkit and instead code to AWS's proprietary event schema.
+  Specifically, I can't code my program to HTTP and instead code it to JSON-ified representations of HTTP requests.
+One gripe in particular is that the body is base64 encoded.
+So my Lambda function has to check for `getIsBase64Encoded` and then decode it.
+In HTTP toolkits, encoding and decoding happens transparently.
+For example, a framework like Micronaut or Spring will just decode a gzip HTTP request body and you never need to know.

 ## Wish List